 However you do it, there are three important perspectives to gain meaningful and actionable truths.
-There are others that can add nuance, but these three are, in my opinion critical.
+There are others that can add nuance, but these three are, in my opinion, critical.
 They aren’t definitive by any means but will provide better-informed guidance quickly and inexpensively.
 No matter what approach you take, the goal is to eliminate the exceptions and focus on the common denominators.
-It’s not surprising that when an agency does it for themselves, it can’t help but be tainted by bias, be misleading and cause well-intended leaders to make their agency look more similar to others.
+It’s not surprising that when an agency does it for itself, it can’t help but be tainted by bias, be misleading, and cause well-intended leaders to make their agency look more similar to others.

 What do marketers want to know?

-If you have been in this business for any length of time you probably have a pretty good idea of what marketers want, but you may not have the whole picture, or more likely your perception is out of date.
-I’ve done research with senior-level marketers on this subject which you can find here and here.
-I also collect industry data, analyze articles, do executive interviews and review expert opinions on the subject.
+If you have been in this business for any length of time, you probably have a pretty good idea of what marketers want, but you may not have the whole picture, or more likely, your perception is out of date.
+I’ve done research with senior-level marketers on this subject, which you can find here and here.
+I also collect industry data, analyze articles, do executive interviews, and review expert opinions on the subject.
 For every agency I work with, I dig deep into their specific markets, categories, specialties, and prospects to gain more relevant insights into the things their prospects want.
-I look for the challenges, business drivers, customer issues, any clues I can find to understand what might be motivating a marketer to make a change.
+I look for the challenges, business drivers, customer issues, and any clues I can find to understand what might be motivating a marketer to make a change.
 I collect broad and diverse data, focused on the facts, and then boil it down to the most common concepts that indicate what the triggers are that compel a marketer to look for a new solution and what they want to learn when they go searching.

 What are agencies telling them?